astroHaoPeng/SPACEofPHD/source/cv/index.md

 {% endnote %}

 {% note info %}
-`(J)` Peng, H., Bai, X., 2017b.
-Exploring Capability of Support Vector Machine for Improving Satellite Orbit Prediction Accuracy.
-Journal of Aerospace Information Systems. <https://arc.aiaa.org/doi/abs/10.2514/1.I010616>\
+`(J)` <mark>Hao Peng</mark>, and Xiaoli Bai, “Exploring Capability of Support Vector Machine for Improving Satellite Orbit Prediction Accuracy,” Journal of Aerospace Information Systems, vol. 15, Jun.
+2018, pp. 366–381. [[Link]](https://arc.aiaa.org/doi/10.2514/1.I010616).\
 `(C)` Peng, H., Bai, X., 2017b.
 Limits of Machine Learning Approach on Improving Orbit Prediction Accuracy, in: Advanced Maui Optical and Space Surveillance Technologies (AMOS) Conference.
 Presented at the Advanced Maui Optical and Space Surveillance Technologies (AMOS) Conference, Wailea Marriott. <https://amostech.com/TechnicalPapers/2017/Astrodynamics/Bai.pdf>

 In the journal version, further improvements have been made based on the reviewers' comments and the feedbacks on the conference.
 {% endnote %}

 {% note info %}
-`(J)` Peng, H., Bai, X., 2018a.
-Artificial Neural Network–Based Machine Learning Approach to Improve Orbit Prediction Accuracy.
-Journal of Spacecraft and Rockets 1–13. <https://doi.org/10.2514/1.A34171>\
+`(J)` <mark>Hao Peng</mark>, and Xiaoli Bai, “Artificial Neural Network–Based Machine Learning Approach to Improve Orbit Prediction Accuracy,” Journal of Spacecraft and Rockets, vol. 55, Sep.
+2018, pp. 1248–1260. [[Link]](https://arc.aiaa.org/doi/10.2514/1.A34171).\
 `(C)` Peng, H., Bai, X., 2018.
 Using Artificial Neural Network in Machine Learning Approach to Improve Orbit Prediction Accuracy.
 American Institute of Aeronautics and Astronautics. <https://doi.org/10.2514/6.2018-1966> [has a journal-version]

 In the journal version, further improvements have been made based on the reviewers' comments and the feedbacks on the conference.